2nd version (revised)

 “It’s alright.
 I will put him right back to bed once he calms down.”

 I didn’t have anything else to say.
-So at that cold winter night, my dad and I stared at Cai in quietness, waiting for him to calm down.
+So on at that cold winter night, my Dad and I stared at Cai in quiet, waiting for him to calm down.

 He lost his strength not long after.
 He stopped making any noises or rocking his body back and forth.
-He fell on his sides with a muffled sound, and the dark bundle of shadow of his spread out instantly and became several shadows of skinny limbs.
+He fell on his side with a muffled sound, and his dark bundle of shadow spread out instantly and became several shadows of skinny limbs.
 Dad walked over and lifted him under his arms, like lifting up a newborn animal.
-When dad walked passed the brightest part of the candle light, I saw, clearly, that in between Cai’s legs, swelled to a purplish black color, was a thing hanging limply covered in dried blood.
+When Dad walked passed the brightest part of the candle light, I saw, clearly, that in between Cai’s legs, swelled to a purplish black color, was a thing hanging limply covered in dried blood.
 Tame and inert.
 Of course I knew what that thing was.
 It was to be used for peeing and mating.
 Dad had it, and animals had it.
-But mom didn’t and I don’t.
-I didn’t knew if it could feel anything, but if it were to be like a finger, then Cai must be in so much pain now……
+But Mom didn’t and I don’t.
+I didn’t know if it could feel anything, but if it were to be like a finger, then Cai must be in so much pain now……

 The middle of February was the coldest of all, and this year was colder than ever before.
-The unexpected weather threw us head over heels and we spent the second half of last month on reenforcing heat insulations and collecting rice grains.
-All the windows were completely sealed from paper made from crushed grain husks.
-The barn that the animals used to live in were sealed as well, and the rest less-than-fifty of them were moved to a smaller barn that were used for stocking rice.
-The dead animals didn’t need to be buried as well.
-As long as you dump the body outside, it would froze within minute, and in less than a day would be buried by snow.
+The unexpected weather threw us for a loop and we spent the second half of last month on reinforcing heat insulation and collecting rice grains.
+All the windows were completely sealed with paper made from crushed grain husks.
+The barn that the animals used to live in was sealed as well, and the rest less-than-fifty of them were moved to a smaller barn that was used for storing rice.
+The dead animals didn’t need to be buried either.
+As long as you dump the body outside, it would freeze within minutes, and in less than a day would be buried by snow.

-Dad had been downer and downer emotionally.
+Dad had been more and more down emotionally.
 He talked even less than before.
 Everyday, the most that he did was to complain and to worry.
-Complained about too many animals died, complained about the city not delivering newspapers anymore because of the snow, worried about the animals, worried about the supplies for the next season, and also worried about the government send us to exile if actually all the animals died.
-Besides, the sudden increase in the use of coals had made the rest seemed to be in danger of being used out.
-If the weather kept getting colder, our lives would be in threats.
-Days of accumulations of tiresome worries and works had made Dad’s body to shrink down extraordinarily fast.
+Complained about too many animals dying, complained about the city not delivering newspapers anymore because of the snow, worried about the animals, worried about the supplies for the next season, and also worried about the government sending us to exile if actually all the animals died.
+Besides, the sudden increase in the use of coal had made the rest seemed to be in danger of being used up.
+If the weather kept getting colder, our lives would be in threat.
+Days of accumulations of tiresome worries and work had made Dad’s body shrink down extraordinarily fast.
 The deep wrinkles between his brows and on his forehead seemed like another feature on the face.
 Plus the cold that kept him in a cringing posture, he looked barely able to hold his frame.
-Cai and I was scared and worried all day long as well, and nobody dared to talk much.
+Cai and I were scared and worried all day long as well, and nobody dared to talk much.